 With 2020 behind us but the uncertainty of the pandemic still looming ahead of us, it’s hard to know where the world of work is headed.
 Many teams are still operating as a distributed workforce, reeling from the disruption of adjusting to remote work, and don’t know when (or even if) things will return to “normal.”
-Some of the practices we adopted in response to the pandemic will continue to evolve, and some of them are here to stay.
+Some practices we adopted in response to the pandemic will continue to evolve, and some are here to stay.

 While we’re collectively facing these enormous questions, the Culture Amp community is working to help teams as we all continue to find our footing and pave the way for the future employee experience.
 We’ve spoken with people leaders across industries to learn how they’re thinking about the future of work.

 DEI is a must-have

 Tara Turk-Haynes is the Vice President of Diversity, Equity & Inclusion, and Talent Management at Leaf Group, the parent company to lifestyle brands such as Society6 and Livestrong.
 According to Turk-Haynes, we must invest much more into diversity, equity, and inclusion throughout the employee journey.
 If we’ve learned anything this year, it’s that the status quo isn’t going to cut it anymore.